 “The technology addresses all the major products we see being audited in the data centers,” Adams says.
 “It’s also useful for managing applications running on client devices.”

 The modeling capabilities enable managers to reclaim software licenses, so they can shift seats underused in one department to a business unit that needs the resources.
 This avoids unnecessary spending for additional seats.
 The program also helps organizations balance license investments as users come and go.
 “Having clear visibility into IT environments shows enterprises how their software is deployed, which helps them avoid overspending to prevent an audit,” Adams says.
 “Instead, they are able to buy only what they need.”

 Snow Software’s License Manager portfolio is being enhanced with new capabilities to help IT managers better understand their cloud spending.
 “Our goal is to help organizations better manage costs,” Oliver says.
 “We’ll give CIOs and CFOs additional insights so they can react more quickly if they see unnecessary spending.”

 The platform does this with a discovery tool that first performs a baseline audit of all licenses within an environment, with a list of applications and an analysis of where money is being spent.
 Managers can then set license and spending thresholds, which the platform will use to trigger alerts when the organization starts to bump up against these metrics.

-Software audits will remain a reality for IT managers, but with new, more sophisticated tools becoming available, SAM doesn’t have to be just a hedge against fines.
+Software audits will remain a reality for IT managers, but with new, more sophisticated software asset management tools becoming available, SAM doesn’t have to be just a hedge against fines.
 It can also be a resource for optimizing spending.